GlycoSpot Assay Technology

 An important key feature is that the dyes GlycoSpot currently uses are yellow, red, blue and green with specific absorbance wavelengths (404 nm, 517 nm, 595 nm and 630 nm, respectively) enabling accurate measurement of degradation of the substrate that is directly correlated to enzyme activity/concentration.

 Fragments carrying the dye molecules

 Enzymatic degradation of GlycoSpot substrates

-1. Enzyme treatment releases small soluble dyed oligosaccharides, which give rise to coloration of the supernatant
+1. Enzyme treatment releases small soluble dyed oligosaccharides, which give rise to colouration of the supernatant

-2. If there is color release – the applied enzyme can degrade the polysaccharide that the substrate is made of.
+2. If there is colour release – the applied enzyme can degrade the polysaccharide that the substrate is made of.